nsnave/java-media-keys/README.md

 #### Helpful Links:
  - my [StackOverflow post](https://stackoverflow.com/a/55321025/11039508) giving an overview of how to set this up
  - helpful [link](https://www3.ntu.edu.sg/home/ehchua/programming/java/JavaNativeInterface.html) for setting up the JNI and creating the .dll file
- - [StackOverflow post](https://stackoverflow.com/a/2969148/11039508) on pressing virtual keys on windows
+ - [StackOverflow post](https://stackoverflow.com/a/2969148/11039508) on pressing virtual keys on Windows

 #### October-2020 Update:
- - Added the "Media Stop" command (VK_MEDIA_STOP)
+ - added the "Media Stop" command (VK_MEDIA_STOP)
+ - removed redundancy in .c source file
- - updated MediaKeys.dll to reflect change
+ - updated MediaKeys.dll to reflect changes
  - prior version without "Media Stop" put in the folder "backup"